kleinbottle/swanlotus/content/pages/sas.md

 #.  **Examinations**: Even if not ideal, the ultimate test of your learning is your performance in examinations.
 Helpful hints on how to prepare for them, how to answer examination questions, etc., are the subject of this part.
 Example questions are discussed and answered, with commentaries highlighting techniques to follow and pitfalls to avoid.

 #.  **University Studies**: Learning at university requires a higher level of self-discipline than at school.
-Reading papers, doing research, what to look out for if you decide on a PhD, and how to write papers and theses are all covered in this part.
+Reading papers, doing research, what to look out for if you decide on a PhD, and how to write academic papers and theses are all covered in this part.

 #.  **Working Life**: Some day, you must leave the halls of learning to earn a living.
 This part helps you make this transition, while exhorting you to make lifelong learning a personal habit.